Pork Chop Rub Recipe: 5-Ingredient Guide for Perfect Flavor

 • Garlic Powder: Adds depth and umami.

-• Chili Powder or Cayenne: For those who like a little heat.
+• Chili Powder or Cayenne: For heat lovers.

 Ingredients for Rub